Trie, Digital Tree, Prefix Tree Basics and Visualization

 Summary in One Sentence

-A Trie tree is an extension of a multi-way tree structure and is a data structure specifically optimized for strings.
+A Trie tree is an extension of a multi-way tree structure and is a specially optimized data structure for handling strings.

-Trie trees offer several advantages when dealing with string operations, such as saving memory space for common string prefixes, facilitating prefix operations, and supporting wildcard matching.
+Trie trees offer many advantages in string operations, such as saving memory space for common string prefixes, facilitating prefix operations, and supporting wildcard matching.

-The following visualization panel demonstrates the structure and main API of a Trie tree.
-You can click through the code line by line to observe changes in the console output and the Trie tree structure on the right:
+The visual panel below illustrates the structure and main API of a Trie tree.
+You can click through the code line by line to observe the changes in the console output and the Trie tree structure on the right:

-However, I still explain the principles of Trie trees here for two purposes:
+However, I am still explaining the principles of Trie trees here for two purposes:

-To give you a direct insight into the various transformations of binary tree structures, which might help you understand why my tutorials particularly emphasize binary tree structures.
+To give you an intuitive sense of the various transformations of binary tree structures, and perhaps you will understand why my tutorial emphasizes binary tree structures.

-To introduce you to this data structure and its API, as well as applicable scenarios.
-In the future, when you encounter related problems, you might think of using a Trie tree to solve them, or at least have an idea.
-At worst, you can come back to copy the code template.
-The implementation of such data structures is fixed, and you won't be asked to manually write a Trie tree from scratch in written exams or interviews.
-Simply copy and paste to use it.
+To let you know about this data structure, understand its API and applicable scenarios.
+In the future, if you encounter related problems, you might think of using a Trie tree to solve them, at least having an idea.
+If not, you can come back and copy the code template.
+The implementation of such data structures is fixed, and in written or oral exams, you won't be required to manually construct a Trie tree from scratch.
+You can simply copy and paste it for use.

 and TrieSet

 .
-First, let's review the Map/Set types we have already implemented:
+Let's first review the Map/Set types we have implemented:

 The standard Hash Table